Transport in Guernsey: Cycling

-Cycling is encouraged in Guernsey, and there are various cycle routes and paths on the island, including a dedicated cycle route that runs along the island's east coast between Bulwer Avenue in St Sampson and North Beach in St Peter Port, with shared pedestrian usage.
+Cycling is encouraged in Guernsey, and there are various cycle routes and paths on the island, including a dedicated cycle route that runs along the island's east coast between Bulwer Avenue in St. Sampson and North Beach in St. Peter Port, with shared pedestrian usage.
 There are other routes in the north of the island.

+On paths along the north and west coasts, cyclists are recommended to travel no more than 10 miles per hour (16.09 km/h), whereas on cliff paths in the south, cycling has been banned.

 Bus

 Guernsey's bus network has been operated by Stagecoach South West on behalf of the States of Guernsey's Committee for the Environment and Infrastructure since April 2025.
 The service is currently branded as Buses.gg, with all service routes operating to and from the Town Terminus bus station in St Peter Port.
 28 public routes and 24 school routes are run, with routes 91 and 92 forming a complete circuit of the island.

 Vehicles used are based on buses used in the UK but with a slightly narrower construction, to allow them to circulate on the island's narrow roads, with the legal limit of 2.31 meters (7' 6¾").
 Several narrower (and shorter) StreetVibe buses arrived from May 2017 onwards.

 Most bus journeys have a fixed single fare price of £1.60 per journey; however, one free transfer is permitted if a change buses is needed in order to complete the journey.
 After 9pm, limited night services operate a flat £5 fare and 1-day and 2-day unlimited travel passes are available.
 Payments can only be made by contactless or by 'Puffinpass'; however, cash payments are accepted at the Town Terminus Shop for top ups and the purchase of unlimited travel passes.
 The Puffinpass offers discounted single fares for daytime journeys in the form of Pay As You Go, unlimited weekly travel passes, student passes for ages 5–16, concession cards for ages 65+ and family travel passes.
 Residents in possession of a concessionary or student Puffinpass travel for free on all daytime services.
 Children under the age of 5 travel for free.

 1.65m journeys were taken in 2016.
 Bus usage increased year on year, reaching a record high of 2 million journeys in 2019.
 However, usage subsequently fell due to the COVID-19 pandemic.
 In March 2023, monthly usage was higher than pre-pandemic levels for the first time.

 There are no bus services in Herm or Alderney.
 However, there is a 'tractor bus' ferrying passengers up Harbour Hill from the harbour to the Avenue in Sark.